-It was originally expected that the total project would require the removal of thirty trees.
-A tree mitigation strategy was approved with the original Cabinet report, this included future maintenance cost and a net gain in canopy cover.
-Following changes to the scheme, the number of trees removed in Phase 1 was less than originally expected, and no further trees will be lost as part of Phase 2.
-The full tree mitigation strategy has been implemented, and so with the reduced number of trees lost there will be a higher than expected gain in canopy cover overall.
+It was originally expected that approximately 8,500 square metres of planting would be affected within the Birmingham section of the A45 Sprint corridor.
+This consisted of 170 individual trees plus 4,050 square metres of shrubbery and hedge.
+A further 53 individual trees and 715 square metres of shrubs (equalling a further canopy of 3,000 square metres) were at risk.
+A tree mitigation strategy was approved with the original Cabinet report in March 2020, this included future maintenance costs and a net gain in canopy cover.
+Following changes to the scheme, the number of trees removed in Phase 1 was less than originally envisaged, although a further 30 trees are still expected to be lost as part of Phase 2.
+The full tree mitigation strategy has been implemented with over 1,000 trees already planted, and so with the reduced number of trees lost in Phase 1 there will be a higher than expected gain in canopy cover overall.

-B3.
+bo.
 Project Benefits Measure Impact Reduction in bus journey times, using bus AVL data More destinations and services accessible within 45 minutes by public transport Improved bus journey time reliability, using bus AVL data More journey time assurance for bus passengers Passenger satisfaction, from Transport Focus survey data Increase in public transport attractiveness and use Modal split, from cordon counts Reduction in private car use and associated emissions